ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-10-2.md

-Chapter 10: Conclusion: Final Thoughts on Developing Inner Strength and Perseverance for Sales Success
+Final Thoughts on Developing Inner Strength and Perseverance for Sales Success
 ======================================================================================================

 In this chapter, we will provide final thoughts on developing inner strength and perseverance for sales success.
 We will summarize the key takeaways from this book and offer advice for salespeople who want to cultivate their own resilience and achieve success in sales.